 When asking for the support of a rescue centre, we would advise the following

 - Neuter and vaccinate.
 Rescue centres tend to operate on tight budgets.
-Due to cost implications, an already neutered and vaccinated dog may stand a better chance of finding a rescue space quickly, than an unneutered dog that doesn’t have its vaccinations up to date.
+Due to cost implications, an already neutered and vaccinated dog may stand a better chance of finding a rescue space quickly, than one that isn’t.
+Un‐neutered dogs are generally more difficult to admit as they are usually more dominant which restricts the rescues options to manage kennel space.
+For example, it is difficult to manage them near un‐neutered females, females in season, and other males who are dominant.
 This is a responsibility you should take on if you possibly can!
 Not only is it kinder for your dog to go through the neutering process with familiar people, recovery from surgery is less stressful in the comfort of the animals own home.

 Neutering can also help dogs with behavioural issues and prevents all kinds of serious, even fatal, medical conditions.
 A rescue centre can be a strange and stressful place for any dog, and unwanted behaviours may increase because of this.
 If neutering eliminates all or some of these behaviours it will be of huge benefit to your dog.
 A fully vaccinated dog is also less likely to introduce or contract diseases, which may be present in a rescue environment.